The Renaissance of Cambridge Ontario

 Like most communities in North America, in Cambridge, we have our challenges, and we’ve overcome many of them.
 The opioid crisis being the latest.
 And homelessness as a result, being a side effect for a number of people.

 But the community is acting, and things are being done to improve the situation.
 I know I personally have take part in over a dozen community cleanup events since the fall of 2017, as have hundreds of other community minded people.
-And community organisations are pitching in along with the city and region, to do what they can.
+And community organizations are pitching in along with the city and region, to do what they can.
 Community involvement goes a long way.

 But the renaissance doesn’t stop there, in fact, it’s just the beginning of what is going on in Cambridge.